zramos2/Insight-DO-project/README.md

   - The pod will self-heal but the application performance will suffer.

 #### Part 3: Run Experiment & Observe
 The numbers below are for the **PostgreSQL** using pgbench *before* the pod was killed and *after* the pod was killed.
 The table demonstrates that the other PostgreSQL pod were able to handle the load but the performance still suffered.
-If this was in a larger scale and using bigger datasets, the pod would not be able to keep up and the performance will significantly deteriorate.
+If this was in a larger scale and using bigger datasets, the pods would not be able to keep up and the performance will significantly deteriorate.

 Latency Average:
 | Before | After |